Metallurg Stadium

 The Metallurg Stadium («Металлург») is a football stadium in Samara, Russia, and is home to Russian Premier League club FC Krylia Sovetov.
-Built in 1957, Metallurg Stadium has a capacity of 33,001 seats since its latest renovation.
+Opened in 1957 and rebuilt in the 1970s, Metallurg Stadium became an urban attractor embodying Soviet modernism and "Cosmic Kuibyshev".
 It has also been repeatedly awarded the VCSPS Diploma, which rates the quality of all sport complexes in Russia.

 History

 Construction

 On 7 November 1956, a construction company, 'Metallurgist', performing a construction of a factory at the time, announced that a new stadium was to be built.
 The stadium was then partially completed in 1957.
 The rapid completion of the stadium was due to the compatibility of two projects being completed at the same time: raw materials were being manufactured in the Lenin Kuibyshev Metallurg Factory and were delivered to the stadium directly.

 Metallurg's official opening took place on 10 August 1957 with the uncompleted tribune being replaced by wooden benches, the capacity of which was around 8,000.
 The benches were not removed from the stadium until 1976.